Seahawks re-sign Geno Smith to fill out backup quarterback battle

-While there had been much discussion about Cam Newton and the Seahawks’ backup quarterback job, there was no indication the team ever seriously considered it.
+While there had been much discussion about Cam Newton and the Seahawks’ backup quarterback job in recent days, there was no indication the team ever seriously considered it.

-And Seattle on Thursday made a move to put the talk about Newton to a stop for good for now, agreeing to re-sign Geno Smith, who served as the backup to Russell Wilson a year ago.
+And Seattle on Thursday made a move to put the talk about Newton to a stop for now, agreeing to re-sign Geno Smith, who served as the backup to Russell Wilson a year ago and will compete to do so now again in 2020.

 A source told the Times the move was expected to happen and ESPN’s Jeremy Fowler reported that the two sides had agreed on a one-year deal.